hamajid/MavenToysDataAnalysis/README.md

 <a name=Explore-the-data></a>
 ## Explore the data

-1. Show all products
+1. products Analysis.

-I added a "Profit" to know what is the most profitable item.
+- Calculated the profit by product.
 ```
 SELECT *, Product_Price-Product_Cost AS Profit FROM products
 ORDER BY Profit DESC;